leejoonsung007/Blog/README.md

 # Blog System
 The Blog is under construction, more features for this system will release in the future...

+New Feature: when someone leaves a message for me, it will aotomatically send a notification to my email ~

 [![Visit Website](https://img.shields.io/badge/website-open-blue.svg)](http://www.leejoonsung007.com)

 ## Table of Contents